HamStudy/examtools-docs/content/docs/cve/cveIn-PersonExamProcess.md

 ## Official Certificate of Successful Completion:

 Once the applicant and three Certifying VEs have signed, the SM or a co-owner should **Mark Complete** the applicant and **send the CSCE**.
 The applicant should check their email which they used to register and confirm that they received the CSCE.
-The owner and co-owners have the ablity to mark applicants complete, but any VE may send the CSCE.
+The owner and co-owners have the ability to mark applicants complete, but any VE may send the CSCE.

 ## Applicants Who Did Not Pass: